Suggestion: Watch the 10 minutes video tutorial before reading this article

 Food can be divided into frozen food or room tempered food, liquor can be separated into spirits or medicated liquors (just mentioning a few).

 Using the right HS codes is important and for the Chinese customs to be able to identify your product.
 It kinds of giving your products its identity.

 A failure to use the correct HS-codes can result in wrongly paid tariffs, and you might end up with penalties and fees to be paid to the customs.

 It’s well-known that foreigners face issues when managing the HS codes, therefore, I recommend you to contact a credible agent to seek help, before you start exporting.

 Can I get a CCC mark if I have a CE mark?

 Even if CE is considered to be the most comprehensive certificate, you can’t get a CCC by simply having a CE mark.

 There is a common safety agreement between developed countries, called CB (from the words Certification Bodies).
-It allows people to use a single certification to get market access, worldwide (without the necessity to deal with a large amount of certificates).
+It allows people to use a single certification to get market access, worldwide (without the necessity to deal with a large number of certificates).

-However, you’re still obliged to do yearly factory inspections, local EMC tests in China (Electromagnetic Compatibility tests), also, major product parts/sub components might need separate CCC certification.
+However, you’re still obliged to do yearly factory inspections, local EMC tests in China (Electromagnetic Compatibility tests), also, major product parts/sub-components might need separate CCC certification.

 Do I need to be in China during the CCC certification process?